david-cortes/cmfrec/README.md

 The extended version of the paper ("Relational learning via Collective Matrix Factorization") can be downloaded here:
 [http://ra.adm.cs.cmu.edu/anon/usr/ftp/ml2008/CMU-ML-08-109.pdf](http://ra.adm.cs.cmu.edu/anon/usr/ftp/ml2008/CMU-ML-08-109.pdf)

+For more information about the implementation here, or if you would like to cite this in your research, see the paper ["Cold-start recommendations in Collective Matrix Factorization"](https://arxiv.org/abs/1809.00366)

 For a similar package for recommender systems with implicit data see [ctpfrec](https://github.com/david-cortes/ctpfrec).

 ## Basic model